Pan American-Grace Airways: Inauguration of FAM Route 9

 On July 12, 1929, Pan American Grace inaugurated its first service over FAM Route 9.
 However, until the end of 1929, Pan American operated the route as far south as Guayaquil, Ecuador, which included the use of PAA aircraft and personnel.

-First Across the Andes
+First across the Andes

 On October 12, 1929, only 13 months after its first history-making first flight, Panagra inaugurated successful commercial flight across the Andes Mountains.
 Pan American Grace's Ford Trimotor airliner departed Buenos Aires, Argentina, and headed toward Chile.
 The venerable Ford flew over the flat pampas and then landed at Mendoza, Argentina, where it refueled and prepared for the next leg of the trip.

-Back in the air, the Trimotor crossed the Cordillera of the Andes and then through Uspallata Pass where it crossed at an unheard of altitude of 18,000 feet.
+Back in the air, the Trimotor crossed the Cordillera of the Andes and then through Uspallata Pass where it crossed at an unheard of altitude of 18,000 ft.
 Having left the Argentine capital city eight and one-half hours earlier, the aircraft landed at Santiago's Los Cerrillos Airport.